mangesh-717/weather-information/README.md

-# weather-information
-The Weather Data Aggregator and Analyzer is a Django-based web application designed to fetch, store, and analyze weather data for specified locations.
-Users can input a location to retrieve current weather information, which is then stored in a database.
-The application provides various analysis and visualization tools to display weather trends,
+# Weather Data Aggregator and Analyzer

+## Overview
+This Django application fetches weather data from a public API, stores it in a database, and provides analysis and visualization of the weather trends over time.

+## Prerequisites
+- Python 3.x
+- Django
+- Required Python packages (listed in `requirements.txt`)

+## Setup

+### 1. Clone the Repository
+Clone the repository to your local machine using Git: